Steve Birnbaum: Professional career

-International
+International career

 Birnbaum played for the United States U18 and United States U20 national teams in 2008.

 Birnbaum debuted for the United States men's national soccer team on January 28, 2015.
 His first goal for the USMNT was a 90th-minute winner versus Iceland on January 31, 2016, a game in which he had already provided an equalizing assist to Michael Orozco to make it 2-2.
 He also played for the team in the 2016 Copa América Centenario and World Cup Qualifiers.
 In 2017, he played against Serbia and Jamaica.

+Administrative career

+In January 2025, Birnbaum was named the first-ever sporting director for USL Super League club DC Power FC.

 Accolades

 Birnbaum was inducted into the Greater Washington Jewish Sports Hall of Fame in 2017.
 He was inducted into the Southern California Jewish Sports Hall of Fame in 2020.

 Personal life

 Birnbaum married his fiancé, Jeanne, on December 15, 2018, in Virginia.
-They live in Logan Circle in Washington, D.C.
+They live in Bethesda.
 He and Jeanne had a daughter together in October 2019 and a son in December 2020.